 When it comes to selling a business, it doesn't matter whether you are developing a business idea to quickly cash in before starting all over again (the typical serial entrepreneur), planning a smart career move (with the successful sale of a self-started business looking very good on your resumé) or are in for the long haul - planning your exit strategy at an early stage will ensure you don't pay more tax than necessary.
-This might be just the time to do that planning, especially as the rate of CGT payable where business asset disposal relief is available is going to nearly double over the next two tax years.
+This might be just the time to do that planning, especially as the rate of CGT payable where business asset disposal relief is available is going to increase by 4% from next April.